KennyZhangatang/KennyBluestampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/26AZEspi76I?si=fPQR-UcMzctfIyZs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+For my second milestone, I built the main framework of my project—a large push button made from layered cardboard, aluminum foil, and tape.
+When someone steps on it, the pressure causes the two foil layers inside to touch, completing a circuit and triggering the button.

+One major challenge was making sure the foil layers didn’t touch when no pressure was applied.
+I solved this by adding more layers of cardboard and using popsicle sticks as spacers to act as a buffer.
+Another issue was debugging the original source code I used.
+The code had a variable called flag meant to track how long the button was being pressed, but it wasn’t working correctly.
+I fixed it by changing the logic to use while flag > 0, which allowed the button press to be properly detected and the timer to be looped.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BhGjILsohk8?si=OxTlA4F_4tes0roK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my first milestone, I successfully programmed a button to turn on an LED and display a message in the Arduino IDE’s serial monitor when pressed.
 This tested basic input and output, forming the foundation for my full project.
 The components used were a push button, LED, resistor, and an Arduino Uno.
 Next, I plan to add more elements like a buzzer and use state variables to manage multiple outputs and interactions.
+Some challenges could be wiring the circuit properly, as I had never read a schematic before.

 # Starter Project